-After leaving the synagogue that day, Jesus went to Simon's home, where he found Simon's mother-in-law very sick with a high fever.
+After [casting a demon out of a man and then] leaving the synagogue that day, Jesus went to Simon's home, where he found Simon's mother-in-law very sick with a high fever.
 "Please heal her," everyone begged.
 Standing at her bedside, he rebuked the fever, and it left her.
 And she got up at once and prepared a meal for them.

 — Luke 4:38-39 NLT

-God Almighty, my heavenly Father, as I spend this year listening to the words of your Son and observing his life, please use his words to convict me, to instruct me, to rehabilitate me, to liberate me, to remake me, to restore me, and to make of me what you would have me be.
+God Almighty, my heavenly Father, as I spend this year listening to the words of your Son and observing his life, may your Spirit use his words to convict me, to instruct me, to rehabilitate me, to liberate me, to remake me, to restore me, and to make of me what you would have me be.
 In Jesus' name.
 Amen.

 Related Scripture Readings